 Download Our Business Model Canvas

 The business model canvas is a simple table that can be downloaded quickly, filled out, and discussed by the business stockholders.
-Our Business Model Canvas can be downloaded from our Design Tools section or through the link below.
+Our Business Model Canvas can be downloaded from the link below.

 This PDF document can be downloaded, filled out, and printed or shared through email with your team.
 Also, there are other tools that can help you to build a business model canvas such as the Strategyzer online tool and iPad application.